-During the fall semester, students must have significant daytime flexibility, as the time commitment is likely to vary with the demands of the casework during the semester.
-Students must be available for 6-8 hours of court observation at the beginning of the semester and available for approximately three court appearances for each client they represent.
-A typical caseload is 1-3 cases per semester.
+Representation-track students with full time jobs may take this clinic if they are able to attend an afternoon class (typically on Mondays) and have significant daytime flexibility, as the time commitment is likely to vary with the demands of the casework during the semester.
+However, students must be available for 8 hours of court observation at the beginning of the semester and for approximately 3 court appearances for each client they represent.
+A typical caseload is 1-2 cases per semester.
 Students must also be available for regular meetings with clients and with their supervising faculty member, but the timing is flexible.
-However, during the spring, the appellate semester is designed to be more readily available to students with less daytime flexibility.

 Can students who live outside the Twin Cities area take this clinic?